 - Place the pineapple slices on top of the brown sugar.

-- Place a whole maraschino cherry in each pineapple slice.
+- Place a whole maraschino cherry in the center of each pineapple slice.
 Fill the spaces around the pineapples with pecans.

 - Pour cake batter over the pineapples.

 - Place the cast iron skillet into the preheated oven.
 Bake at 375°F for 30-35 minutes.
 To check for doneness, use either a cake tester or a toothpick.
 The skewer should come out clean with no wet batter on it.